munificent/game-programming-patterns/book/dirty-flag.markdown

 </aside>

 But to actually draw the parrot on screen, we need to know its absolute position in the world.
-To clarify things, I'll call the parent-relative transform the object's *local transform*.
+I'll call the parent-relative transform the object's *local transform*.
 To render an object, we need to know its *world transform*.

+### Local and world transforms

 Calculating an object's world transform is pretty straightforward: you just walk its parent chain starting at the root all the way down to the object, combining transforms as you go.
 In other worlds, the parrot's world transform is: